 2. Selling yourself short

-There’s nothing wrong with being humble and modest, but when it comes to applying for jobs, you need to put your best foot forward and sell yourself as much as you can.
-No matter what your background is, you’ll have some skills or experience that are useful in some way.
+There’s nothing wrong with being humble and modest.
+But when it comes to applying for jobs, it’s important to put your best foot forward and sell yourself as much as possible.

-Even if you haven’t worked for the last five years because you’ve been caring for a sick family member, try not to look at this as simply ‘being out of work’, but as an unpaid job where you developed skills like keeping calm under pressure, resilience, empathy, and communication skills.
+Even if you haven’t worked for the last five years because you’ve been caring for a sick family member, try not to look at this as simply ‘being out of work’, but as an unpaid job where you developed skills like resilience, empathy, communication, and keeping calm under pressure.

-Every experience is worth something and chances are, you have experience that is more valuable than you realise – so try not to sell yourself short.
+Every experience is worth something and chances are, you have experience that’s more valuable than you realise – so try not to sell yourself short.

 3. Sending job applications that contain grammatical errors